FIFO jobs are a different kind of career path.

 Be careful with listings that hide key details.

-For overseas FIFO jobs, be extra careful if the employer avoids visa, tax, housing, insurance, or security questions.
+For overseas FIFO jobs, be extra careful if the employer avoids visa, tax, housing, insurance, evacuation, or security questions.

-Clasva has related resources on red flags in job descriptions, remote job scams vs. legit listings, and resume farming job listings.
 Even though FIFO jobs are not usually remote jobs, the same job-search caution applies.

 Before accepting a FIFO job, ask direct questions.